botox

 Direct Effect – Adjacent Muscle

-BTX-A injections to the jaw muscles may result in an asymmetric smile due to the involvement of the muscles involved in smiling on one side of the face.
+BoNTA injections to the jaw muscles may result in an asymmetric smile due to the involvement of the muscles involved in smiling on one side of the face.

 Secondary Effect – Muscle Volume Loss

-BTX-A to the jaw muscles for jaw/masseter reduction is intended to induce muscle volume loss.
+BoNTA to the jaw muscles for jaw/masseter reduction is intended to induce muscle volume loss.
 However, some individuals may appear gaunt/haggard as a result, and the cosmetic outcome may not be ideal.

 Duration of Side Effects

-BTX-A only has a maximum effect of 6 months in duration and any side effects are expected to disappear by then.
+BoNTA only has a maximum effect of 6 months in duration and any side effects are expected to disappear by then.

-Can BTX-A Injections Kill?
+Can BoNTA Injections Kill?

-In short, cosmetic BTX-A is not expected to kill.
+In short, cosmetic BoNTA does not kill.

 HOW CAN WE HELP YOU?